UK railway signalling: Diverging warning indicator

 These indicators warn the driver of a lower speed limit on a route diverging ahead.
-This example is displaying a maximum permissible speed of 50 mph on the left diverging route.
+This example is displaying a maximum permissible speed of 50 mph on the right diverging route.
 These warnings are provided whenever there is a reduction of permissible speed of a third or more, and, again, are placed at the service braking distance from the start of the lower speed.

 Speed restrictions

 Temporary speed restriction

 When it is necessary to carry out planned maintenance or repair work on a line, a temporary speed restriction (TSR) may be installed at a particular location.
 Train crew are notified of this in the Network Rail issued Weekly Operating Notice, which they are required to read before they book on duty.
+The current yellow-green reflective sign designs came into use in the mid-1990s, replacing battery powered electric lights that displayed a pair of flashing white lights and an illuminated speed indicator on the warning sign.